orangejuice/blog/data/activity/book-进化心理学(第4版)-2015/record.en.md

 date: 2023-09-13 08:00:02+08:00
 douban:
   rating: 9
-  subtitle: "[U.S.] David Buss / 2015 / The Commercial Press"
+  subtitle: David M. Buss / 2015 / Commercial Press
 ---

-As suggested by a random internet user, 'Evolutionary Psychology' is a book that thoroughly reveals the essence of male-female relationships.
-Authored by David M. Buss.
-Some have proposed that at a wedding, the newlyweds should not swear their vows with their hands on the bible.
-Instead, they should place their hands on 'Evolutionary Psychology' and 'The Selfish Gene', and pledge: I will go against my nature, defy my instincts, and love you forever.
+Via tw random person A book that thoroughly reveals the nature of gender relationships - 'Evolutionary Psychology' by David M. Buss

+It has been suggested: When newlyweds take their vows, they shouldn't swear with their hands on the Bible.
+Instead, they should place their hands on 'Evolutionary Psychology' and 'The Selfish Gene', swearing: I will go against my nature, defy my instincts, and love you forever.